Mark Latham: Labor member of Parliament

-Leader of the Opposition
+Leader of the Opposition (2003-2005)

 Latham was a strong supporter of Kim Beazley's successor Simon Crean, defending the leader against his critics within the party.
 He called Crean's principal frontbench detractors, Stephen Smith, Stephen Conroy and Wayne Swan "the three roosters".
 When Crean resigned the Labor leadership, Latham contested the ballot for leader against Beazley.
 On 2 December 2003, Latham won the vote for the leadership by 47 votes to 45.
 Kevin Rudd and Julia Gillard were early contenders for the leadership, but both withdrew in favour of Beazley and Latham respectively.
 At age 42, Latham became the youngest leader of the federal parliamentary Labor Party since its first leader Chris Watson, who became leader at age 33 in 1901.
 In his first press conference as leader, Latham championed his belief in a "ladder of opportunity" that would bring prosperity to all Australians.

 The Howard government targeted Latham's brash personality and his colourful past.
-Howard characterised him as "Mr Flip-Flop", referring to a character in a children's book.
+Howard characterised him as "Mr Flip-Flop".
 Peter Costello attempted to damage Latham's economic credentials by referring to the experimental economic ideas that he had put forward as shadow treasurer, such as abolishing negative gearing and replacing the GST with a Progressive Expenditure Tax.
 Frequent references were made to Latham's temper; he was alleged to have broken a taxi-driver's arm in a scuffle arising from a fare dispute.

 On winning the leadership, Latham appointed his predecessor, Simon Crean, as shadow treasurer, while also retaining a number of Kim Beazley's supporters in senior positions.
-In July 2004 Beazley himself was re-elected to the ALP front bench as Shadow Minister for Defence.
+In July 2004, Beazley himself was re-elected to the ALP front bench as Shadow Minister for Defence.